-Sloane Stephens Wore These Under Armour Tennis Sneakers in her First Career U.S. Open Win
+Sloane Stephens Wore These Under Armour Tennis Sneakers in Winning The U.S. Open

-Under Armour tennis ace Sloane Stephens now has a Grand Slam win on her résumé.
+Under Armour tennis ace Sloane Stephens now has a Grand Slam championship on her résumé.

-During today’s women’s singles final — an all-American athlete matchup — Stephens defeated Nike-sponsored Madison Keys, who also is without a major tournament win, in straight sets, 6-3, 6-0.
+During today’s women’s singles final — an all-American athlete matchup — Stephens defeated Nike-sponsored Madison Keys, who was also without a major tournament trophy, in straight sets, 6-3, 6-0.
 Stephens’ level of play was outstanding, and she made quick work of Keys, finishing her off in under 90 minutes.

-The Under Armour-sponsored athlete — and one of the sport’s brightest young stars — hit the Arthur Ashe Stadium court in Flushing, N.Y., in a predominantly white Under Armour performance tennis sneaker style, currently unavailable for consumers.
+The Under Armour-sponsored athlete — and one of the sport’s brightest young stars — hit the Arthur Ashe Stadium court in Flushing, N.Y., in a predominantly white Under Armour performance tennis sneaker, currently unavailable for consumers.
 Keys wore the NikeCourt Zoom Vapor 9.5.

 Going into Saturday’s final, Stephens, ranked 83rd in the world, was not favored by tennis experts to beat Keys, who was ranked No. 16.